abisop/nuttx-docs/en/components/paging.md

 ### Logic Design Description

-When an application is being loaded `up_addrenv_create` is called to create the process's address environment.
+When an application is being loaded `up_addrenv_create` is called to create the process\'s address environment.
 This includes mapping the commonly used `text`, `data` and `heap` sections within the virtual memory space.
 Without on-demand paging, the physical memory is then allocated and mapped accordingly, before the process is started.
 When